No-Skids-Alliance/NSA/docs/source/content/3-walk-throughs/VulnHub/kioptrix_lv1/0-enumeration.rst

 There's only one version number we're missing: that of the operating system.
 How can we determine what OS is currently installed, with the information we currently possess?
 That's right: it's time to put our Google-fu to work.

 By searching for a specific package number, combined with the name of the operating system, we can often deduce the OS version.
 This is because specific OS releases are shipped with specific versions of bundled packages. `Apache` is a good candidate, as nearly all major `Linux` distributions ship with `Apache` as the default bundled web server.
-Therefore, let's search for ``red hat apache 1.3.20`` and see what we can find (see Figure 3).
+Therefore, let's search for ``red hat apache 1.3.20`` and see what we can find.

 .. figure:: images/2-Google-Fu.png
    :width: 400 px